Downloadable Call for Proposals

 Requirements for Awarded Proposals

-Departments who receive funding for their proposal will still need to submit Curriculum Action Request (CAR) forms and full syllabi for the course approval process.
-CARs must be submitted in the system by September 1, 2025.
+Departments who receive funding for their proposal will still need to submit a new course proposal form and full syllabus for the course approval process.
+Courses must be submitted in the Course Inventory Management (CIM) system by September 1, 2026.

 Timeline